Kordight/YTPO/README.md

 # What is YouTube Playlist Organizer?

-Here is an improved and expanded version of your text in English:

 ---

 YTPO is a program built using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.
 This script allows you to download, archive, and back up your YouTube playlists efficiently.
 The program offers multiple methods for storing your playlist data: you can save the content in a `MySQL Database`, export it as `csv` or `txt` files, or generate user-friendly `html` reports.